desihub/redrock/README.rst

     git clone https://github.com/desihub/redrock-archetypes.git

-In summary, the archetypes method uses a combination of physical galaxy spectra and Legendre polynomials to construct a new set of templates and then solve for the coefficients using the bounded value least square method.
+In summary, the archetypes method uses a combination of physical galaxy spectra and Legendre polynomials to construct a new set of templates and then solve for the coefficients using the bounded value least square method for a few redshifts defined by ``--nminima``.
 The method solves for the coefficients of the Legendre polynomials in each camera (b, r, z cameras of desi, ``--per-camera`` keyword is introduced for that).
+Another argument is ``--prior_sigma``, which can be prescribed to add a prior while solving for the coefficients (e.g. ``--prior_sigma 0.1``).
+If ``-deg_legendre 0`` is provided, the method will only use archetypes to fit the spectra; no Legendre polynomials will be used.

 Example run::